AndresSArias/PowerUp-Reto-microservicePlazoleta/README.md

 <div align="center">
 <h3 align="center">PRAGMA POWER-UP</h3>
   <p align="center">
-    In this challenge I am going to design the backend of a system that centralizes the services and orders of a restaurant chain that has different branches in the city.This is Microservice of Plazoleta, this services resolve the HU2, HU3 with the conexion of Microservice of Users.
+    In this challenge I am going to design the backend of a system that centralizes the services and orders of a restaurant chain that has different branches in the city.This is Microservice of Plazoleta, this services resolve the HU2, HU3 and H4 with the conexion of Microservice of Users.
   </p>
 </div>